 - Amount of other exercise options besides lat pull down

 Keeping those things in mind, here are the best three options.

 - Body-Solid Xpress pro 200 lbs.
 (Amazon)

 Bowflex always offers a lot of bang for your buck.
 Sure, they are not the absolute cheapest but they’re more in the mid-range of multi-station gyms, price wise.
 What makes this the best option is that you get much more than you would expect from a mid-range machine.
 That makes this a great deal.

-- For most people, the Xtreme 2SE is Comes with 210 lbs. of resistance but can be upgraded easily and relatively cheaply to 310 or 410 lbs.
+- The Bowflex Xceed comes with 210 lbs. of resistance but can be upgraded easily and relatively cheaply to 310.

 - Power rods provide consistent resistance throughout the range of motion without inertia of weight plates.
 This is easier on your joints and strengthens you throughout the whole range of motion.

 - Compact: 53 x 49 x 82 inches